03. TCP Server and Client

 }

 struct sockaddr_in holds an IPv4 address and port.
 You must initialize the structure as shown in the sample code.
 The ntohs() and ntohl() functions convert numbers to the required big endian format.
+This is the ugliest part of the API.
+Details are explained later.

 Step 4: Listen